-- A joint account can be owned by two or more people, usually family members or business partners.
+- A joint account or policy can be owned by two or more people.

-- Joint account owners should be identified as "joint tenants with rights of survivorship."
+- Joint account or policy owners should be identified as "joint tenants with rights of survivorship."

-- Joint account owners act together to make changes to the account, and any owner can access its funds.
+- Joint account or policy owners act together to make changes to the account, and any owner can access its funds.

-- If one joint account owner dies, the other owner(s) will have uninterrupted access to funds.
+- If one joint owner dies, the other owner(s) will have uninterrupted access to funds.

-Your registered State Farm agent can help explain your options to you, assist in setting up your joint account with State Farm Mutual Funds®, help you establish the right investment strategy, and answer general questions you and your advisers may have.
-Or you can get started online right now by:
+Your State Farm® agent can help explain your options to you, assist in setting up your joint account or policy, and answer general questions you and your advisers may have.

 Find an Agent